 Understanding Contributory Negligence in North Carolina

 North Carolina follows a contributory negligence system, which differs from many states that use comparative fault.
 Under this system, a driver who is even slightly responsible for causing a collision may be barred from recovering damages.
 Courts will examine whether each party exercised reasonable care given the weather and road conditions.
-Actions that can be deemed negligent in rainy conditions include:- Maintaining a following distance that is insufficient for stopping on wet pavement
+Actions that can be deemed negligent in rainy conditions include:

 - Driving faster than is safe for the conditions, even if under the posted speed limit